braice/MuMuDVB/doc/README.txt

 |%card | The DVB card number
 |%tuner | The tuner number
 |%server| The server number specified by server_id or the command line
 |%lcn | The logical channel number (channel number given by the provider).
-You have to put `autoconf_lcn=1` in your configuration file and your provider have to stream LCN.
+Your provider have to stream the LCN.
 The LCN will be displayed with three digits including 0.
 Ex "002".
 If the LCN is not detected, %lcn will be replaced by an empty string.
 |%2lcn | Same as above but with a two digits format
 |==================================================================================================================